The best places to live in Jacksonville

 Westside and Orange Park

-Just a 25-minute drive from downtown Jax, one will find the family-friendly suburbs of Westside and Orange Park.
-The area is rather well known for its good schools, and it's these – plus the fact that there are parks dotted throughout – that usually attract families to the area.
-It's also pretty popular among retirees, who are drawn to the area for its leisurely and laid-back pace of daily life.
-Waterfront mansions, Tudor style-family homes and humble wooden framed buildings are just some of the housing options available.
-Bear in mind though, that property in the area doesn’t come cheap thanks to the neighbourhoods prime riverside location and stunning city views.
+Just a 25-minute drive from downtown Jacksonville are the family-friendly suburbs of Westside and Orange Park.
+The area's good public and private schools, plus the fact that there are parks dotted throughout, usually attract families to the area.
+It's also quite popular among retirees, who are drawn to the area for its leisurely and laid-back pace of daily life.
+Waterfront mansions, Tudor style-family homes and humble wooden-framed buildings are just some of the housing options available.
+Bear in mind though, that property in the area doesn’t come cheap due to the neighbourhood's prime riverside location and stunning city views.

-Often said to be Jacksonville’s ‘comeback neighbourhood’ for the way it managed to rebuild itself after the Great Fire of 1901, modern Springfield has grown to be one of the city's most attractive suburbs.
-In terms of housing, Springfield is famous for its Queen Anne- and Prairie-Style homes.
+Springfield is one of the Jacksonville's most attractive suburbs.
+Much of its housing was built during the late 19th and early 20th century.
 Stunning architecture, well-maintained streets and walkability are major drawcards for the area.
 Home to a number of good public schools, Springfield is another popular choice for families.
-All in all, an up-and-coming community with a good range of eateries, coffee shops and entertainment options.

-►For more insights on the process of renting a property in Jax read the Accommodation in Jacksonville page
+►For more insights on the process of renting a home here, read the Accommodation in Jacksonville page

-Photo credit: Downtown Jacksonville by Wade Austin Ellis - Unsplash; Jacksonville Beach by Lance Asper - Unsplash.
+Photo credits: Downtown Jacksonville by Wade Austin Ellis (Unsplash); Jacksonville Beach by Lance Asper (Unsplash).

 Are you an expat living in Jacksonville?